gael-close/quarto-tech-memo/README.md

 # Quarto Tech Memo

-> See [the companion medium article](https://gcl-75380.medium.com/turning-your-notes-into-pdf-technical-memos-or-data-science-reports-ddd150273cc6) for more background.
+> See the companion article for more background:
+> G. Close, “Turning Your Notes into PDF Technical Memos and Data Science Reports,” Data Science Collective, Oct.
+2025.
+Available: https://medium.com/data-science-collective/turning-your-notes-into-pdf-technical-memos-or-data-science-reports-ddd150273cc6

 This is a [quarto extension](https://quarto.org/) to create brief technical memos in PDF with the modern and ⚡fast Typst engine (built into Quarto).